The Globalization of Self

 Life is too short to live inside your comfortable borders.
 I expanded my borders, and now I’d like to help you expand yours.
 Globalize yourself and enjoy your unlimited possibilities!

 Junko Mabuchi has extensive and unique field experience working for international development NGOs, such as ADRA Japan.
 She has worked in remote places such as Pagak, a small war-torn village at the border of South Sudan and Ethiopia.
 After the giant 2004 Sumatra Earthquake and Tsunami, she did relief work in the Andaman and Nicobar Islands, a tropical archipelago of 572 islands in the Indian Ocean.
 In 2008 she joined UNICEF and served to improve the education system in South Africa.
 After the 2011 Great East Japan Earthquake, she worked in Fukushima to provide a life-skills based education to high school students who were forced to relocate due to the nuclear power plant explosion.
-She currently lives in Seattle, Washington with her husband and 3 children.
+She currently lives in Geneva, Switzerland, with her husband and 3 children.

 Junko Mabuchi holds a BA in Development Studies from UCLA and a Masters in International Education Policy from the Harvard Education School.